99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 <img width="400" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/b8e7144f-9bdb-4baa-bd52-29d693aa81f5">

 /tmp folder if your function needs to download a big file, max 10GB of disk space.
-if you need persistence space, use S3
+if you need persistence space, use S3.
+Data is SAVED in this directory, persists across these retained invocations, making it useful for caching.

 Lambda Layers:
 custom runtimes for not supported languages, or create a layer to externalize dependencies to reuse them without having to repackage them to deploy, because the lambda can